Bug report #20323

 Attached in 1st image are errors related to booting.
 Second image shows errors when trying to add a layer using file dialog.

-#4 Updated by Willem Buitendyk over 1 year ago
+#4 Updated by Willem Buitendyk almost 4 years ago

 Resolved for me: I trashed the install package from qgis.org.